Nigeria at a Glance

 Corruption in Nigeria

 Corruption is a very widespread problem throughout the nation, drastically reducing the quality of life for the common populace and stunting economic growth.
-For example, many of the people with a job in Nigeria’s blooming oil industry rarely reap the benefits of their labor.
-Over 80% of the revenue flows directly to the government, while 70% of the population lives below the poverty line.
-This has repeatedly been the cause for violent riots throughout the nation.
+For example, many of the people working in Nigeria’s blooming oil industry rarely reap the benefits of their labor: Over 80% of the revenues flow directly to the government, while 70% of the population live below the poverty line.
+This has repeatedly been the cause for violent riots throughout the nation, including in Lagos and Abuja, particularly when fuel subsidies were cut in 2012, almost doubling the price at the pump.

 The lack of job openings and widespread nepotism have driven many people to start working in Nigeria’s informal sector.
 Some estimate that about 70% of industrial employment is informal and thus poorly regulated.